 You'll likely start by seeing your primary care doctor.
 But you may be referred to a specialist in disorders of the skin (dermatologist) or feet (podiatrist).
 The following tips can help you prepare for your appointment.

 What you can do

-You may also want to write down questions for your doctor:
+You may also want to list questions for your doctor, such as:

 - If I have a plantar wart, can we start with at-home care?